JuliaStellarDynamics/AstroBasis.jl/README.md

 We will now proceed to the installation of the `AstroBasis` library.

-**Note on working with environments.** *By default packages are added to the default environment at ~/.julia/environments/v1.#.*
-*It is however easy to create other, independent, projects.*
-*If you want to install the* `AstroBasis` *package in a different/test environment, first create a folder to host the environment files (Project.toml and Manifest.toml which will be created later on).*
-*Then, for every command line invoking Julia, use* `julia --project=/path/to/my_env` *instead of* `julia` *alone.*
-*Note that packages will always be cloned in ~/.julia/packages but only accessible in your project's context.*
-*A procedure to fully uninstall the package is described at the end of this readme.*
+**Caution:** If you wish to exercise extra care to prevent any interference with other installed libraries (e.g., avoiding updates), please refer to the "Notes on working with environments" section below.

 Install the `AstroBasis` library by running
 ```
 julia -e 'using Pkg; Pkg.add(url="https://github.com/JuliaStellarDynamics/AstroBasis.jl.git")'
 ```
-<sup><sub>*If you want to work in a given environment, do not forget the* `--project=/path/to/my_env` *option.*</sub></sup>

-An introduction example is given in `example/test_AstroBasis.jl`.
+An introduction example is given in `examples/test_AstroBasis.jl`.
 Download the file by running:
 ```
 wget https://raw.githubusercontent.com/JuliaStellarDynamics/AstroBasis.jl/main/examples/test_AstroBasis.jl
 ```